Technology 7 min read

 Both chains use proof of stake.
 To solo-stake on Ethereum, you need 32 ETH and validator hardware.
 Most people use liquid staking via Lido or Rocket Pool instead, earning around 3 to 4% APR.

 Solana staking requires no minimum SOL.
-You can delegate to a validator through any Solana wallet and earn roughly 6 to 8% APR.
-The lower barrier to entry makes staking more accessible on Solana.
+You can delegate to a validator through any Solana wallet and earn roughly 6 to 7% APR in 2026, a rate that has trended down as the validator set has grown.
+The lower barrier to entry still makes staking more accessible on Solana for small holders.

 Side-by-Side Comparison